Alaztiest/Samples/Reporting/Java/main-sample/README.md

-# Before & After Reporting Tests
+# Main Sample - Before & After Reporting

 These two Maven projects contain a simple test using the Perfecto Community app.